Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Developing friendships for teenagers with ADHD

 Close friends and friendships are important for all teenagers, including teenagers with attention deficit hyperactivity disorder (ADHD).
-These friendships involve complex social and emotional skills, and most teenagers need some help to develop these skills.
+Teenage friendships involve complex social and emotional skills, and most teenagers need some help to develop these skills.
 For teenagers with ADHD, friendship skills might need more practice.

 Here are ideas to help your child build and navigate friendships:

 - Encourage your child to use problem-solving strategies if they have a challenging social situation like a misunderstanding with a friend.
-For example, your child might brainstorm solutions and decide to talk to their friend face to face about what happened.

 Good parent-teen relationships help children have positive relationships with peers.
 So being warm and supportive, staying connected and actively listening to your child can help them with social relationships and friendships.